The biosphere reserve

 A territory of 54,800 km2 to discover

-The entire Manicouagan area, including the City of Baie-Comeau and all the villages along the St. Lawrence River, from Pessamit to Baie-Trinité, are part of the biosphere reserve.
-“Uapishka” refers to the Groulx Mountains and means “white summits” in Innu-aimun.
+Within the Nitassinan of Pessamit, the Innu territory, the entire Manicouagan area is part of the biosphere region.
+This includes the City of Baie-Comeau and all the villages along the St. Lawrence River, from Pessamit to Baie-Trinité.
+“Uapishka” refers to the Groulx Mountains and means “white summits” in innu-aimun.